 I didn’t understand the shame associated with sexuality.
-I felt it.
+I felt that shame.
 I really felt it, but I didn’t know why I needed to when sexuality is such a natural and important part of our humanity.

 I didn’t buy into the church’s stance on homosexuality.
 I’ve always been a firm believer that sexual preference is not a choice.
 I also think one of the most important things you can do in this life is to be true to yourself.
 So the ability to be openly gay(lgbtq+) should not only be acceptable but expected and respected.

 There were also a lot of gender discrepancies in the structure and beliefs of the church that didn’t fit with my Feminist sensibilities.

 I felt strongly that there was absolutely no reason to force the expectations of my religion onto other people.
 So I’ve always been pro-choice.

 I also always felt to some degree that we were all worshipping the same god, just in different religious languages.
 I was unusually open minded but I kept it to myself.